edmoundtysonjr-cmyk/cryptlib/architecture.md

 Associated with each object is a set of mandatory ACLs that determine who can access a particular object and under which conditions the access is allowed.
-If the operating system supports it, all sensitive information used will be page-locked to ensure that itís never swapped to disk from where it could be recovered using a disk editor.
+If the operating system supports it, all sensitive information used will be page-locked to ensure that it‚Äôs never swapped to disk from where it could be recovered using a disk editor.
 All memory corresponding to security-related data is managed by cryptlib and will be automatically sanitised and freed when cryptlib shuts down even if the calling program forgets to release the memory